ARTICLE 1 – NAME

 ARTICLE 5 – MEETINGS

-it shall be held within a reasonable time thereafter.
-Notice of the time, place and matters to be covered at the
+the time fixed, it shall be held within a reasonable time thereafter.
+Notice of the time, place and matters to be covered

-Annual Meeting shall be given in writing, either by electronic mail, if the member has provided the club an electronic
+at the Annual Meeting shall be given in writing, either by electronic mail, if the member has provided the club an

-mail address or United States mail, to all Club members in good standing not less than seven days prior to the
+electronic mail address or United States mail, to all Club members in good standing not less than seven days prior

 either for electronic mail or for United States mail or both.

-on the first Sunday of each month at 2:00 PM in the BRSC Clubhouse at the Club range at 2780 South River Road
+held on the first Sunday of each month at 2:00 PM in the BRSC Clubhouse at the Club range at 2780 South River

 at least seven days prior to the meeting.